|Home Biography People Places Multimedia: Making It Work On the Water Writings/Presentations|

 These things I found disturbing.
 More, I had just completed a long ocean cruise with a two-cycle German auxillary engine (weighed 24 pounds) that required cotton swab care and three rebuilds, and which had quit at the delicate entrances of Salina Cruz, Mexico and Balboa, Panama, and Long Island in the Bahamas and West Palm Beach, Florida and Cape May and Atlantic City, New Jersey.
 And it always quit when I needed it most to enter a channel or mooring area or a tight marina.

-Now, I knew that the Lycomings and Continentals that powered these airplanes had TWO spark plugs, TWO magnetos, and had been INSPECTED by certified powerplant mechanics.
+Now, I knew that the Lycomings and Continentals that powered these airplanes had TWO spark plugs in each cylinder, TWO magnetos, and had been INSPECTED by certified powerplant mechanics.
 But my imagination would crank away, exercising the actuarial tables and playing what if games just below the activity levels of consciousness.
 The rational mind checks the VOR and altimeter, the non-rational mind sees a propeller slicing into peripheral vision and cotter pins vibrating loose as elevators fall off into the clouds below...
 The Dune Mantra: "Fear is the mindkiller..." reminds me always of this mental double vision, and I struggle to keep poised.
 Complacency does not exist.

 Practicing emergency situations (the CFI shoves in the throttle and says "Engine out, bring us down alive...") should have been helpful.
 Pick a spot, set up descent and glide.
 And practice was indeed a confidence-builder until I witnessed the upside down Piper Arrow tangled in the high-voltage lines along the median divider of a New Orleans street: they ran out of fuel on final approach to Lakefront (no altitude, no power, few choices).
 We heard the radio traffic while in the air, so my instructor and I made the bad decision to drive over and see it once we were on the ground.
 Not like a Cadillac with steel reinforcing and lots of heavy metal; these planes have a thin foil of an aluminum shell, not good for unusual impact and other such stress.
 We wandered around in a quiet hush as the sun set.
 Nobody survived.